skrzj-dev/libxccc/README.md

 Library expected to met following postulates:

-1. Ergonomy
+### 1. Ergonomy
 A functionality must be provided with minimal "noise" (and it's C we're talking about)

-2. Usage
+### 2. Usage
 Usage of a component must rely on regular C syntax.

-3. Dependencies
+### 3. Dependencies
 - The only external dependency for components is libc.
-- The only internal dependency is small common part of implementation.
+- The only internal dependency is small core part of implementation.
 - The only exception are standard system headers (if applicable for both windows and linux).
 - Components relying on external dependencies must be optional.
+- Components relying on internal dependencies other than the core part must be optional.

-4. Reliability
+### 4. Reliability
 Component must provide, if possible:
 - Type safety at compilation time
 - Boundary checking at runtime
 - Handling null and invalid parameters at runtime (component must not crash context in which it is called)

-5. Tested
+### 5. Tested
 All components must be covered at least with a functional test.

-6. Performance
+### 6. Performance
 Expected performance no worse than high- level reference (eg. for collections - corresponding STL collection)

-7. Modularity
+### 7. Modularity
 Project expected to be highly modularized.
+The granularity is expected to be 1 component + core part.
-The granularity is expected to be 1 component + common part.
+The exception are optional components where granularity is expected to be 1 component + dependency + core part.

-8. Portability
+### 8. Portability
 -  Implementation must be possible to compile with restrictive compilation flags.
 -  Implementation must be possible to be used with C++ compiler
 -  Implementation rely only on standard compiler features (not extensions), standard C syntax and code written by a developer.
--  Implementation compatible with ANSI C C90; optional features avialable for ANSI C for C99.
+-  Implementation compatible with ANSI C C90; there may be optional features for C99.
 -  Implementation does not rely on system- specific features or platform- specific features.

-9. Strict namespacing
+### 9. Strict namespacing
 -  Strict naming convention must prevent global namespace from being polluted with random identifiers.
 -  All identifiers in library start with library prefix.
 -  Components provide own unique name prefixes.